bradtraversy/react_redux_express_starter/README.md

 > Create full stack apps with React/Redux and Express.
 Run your client and server with a single command

-NOTE: Redux has not yet been implemented.
-It should be done within a couple days

 ## Quick Start

 ``` bash